kubakubakuba/led-strip-server/README.md

 - More XMas modes :)

 # What else?
-Feels free to customise the code!
+Feel free to customise the code!
 Enjoy :)